opetitprestataire/label-studio/docs/source/guide/install_enterprise_k8s.md

 ```

 **2. Username + password in URL**.
 Use this when:
-* Redis ≥ 7 with ACL-enabled users
+* Redis v.7 or later, and with ACL-enabled users
 * You need a dedicated Redis user for permission scoping
 * You need a quick, throwaway setup or local testing